ritza-co/CodeCapsules/codeCapsulesMisc/Getting Started Tuts/node/nodejs.md

 ![team-creation](images/team-creation.png)

-With a new team created, we can create a [Space](https://codecapsules.io/docs/faq/what-is-a-space/)
+With a new Team created, we can create a [Space](https://codecapsules.io/docs/faq/what-is-a-space/)

-## Creating a Space and linking GitHub
+## Creating a Space and Linking GitHub

 Click "Create Space" again.
 The name here is irrelevant.